 These are just a handful of Google products, there are a staggering number of Google products available today.
 Google even ventured and jumped into the social networking genre and created Google Plus in 2011.
 The company shut down Google Plus in 2019 after 8 years of being in service.

-In the early days, Google was not a publicly traded company, that didn’t happen until 2004 and their stock soared.
+In the early days, Google was not a publicly-traded company, that didn’t happen until 2004 and its stock soared.
 Google created many millionaires in the early days when they took the company public with stocks.
-Early investors raked in millions of dollars as the stocks price climbed higher and higher.
+Early investors raked in millions of dollars as the stock price climbed higher and higher.

 Google Has Continuously Improved

 Today Google is worth billions as is Youtube which Google owns as well, both dominate about 92% of searches online.
 Companies like Yahoo, AOL, and others have had to make adjustments to keep afloat due to Google’s market domination.
 Yahoo eventually partnered with Microsoft Bing as their search engine directory.